 The center of each stranded rope is called the The core has a supporting function.
-It takes from touching each other.
+It takes core.
+This is made from fiber or metal wire. over all pressure forces directed against the Combinations of the materials mentioned are center of the rope and prevents the strands from touching each other.
 Hoist ropes used for elevators are: